UoB-HPC/GPU-BLAS-Offload-Benchmark/README.md

  - **GEMM** : `FLOPs = (2 * M * N * K) + (b * M * N)` where `b` is `1` if BETA=0 and `3` if BETA=/=0
  - **GEMV** : `FLOPs = (2 * M * N) + (b * M)` where `b` is `1` if BETA=0 and `3` if BETA=/=0

+## Citing
+Please cite GPU-BLOB via this reference:
+> F. Wilkinson, A. Cockrean, W.C.
+Lin, S. McIntosh-Smith and T. Deakin, "Assessing the GPU Offload Threshold of GEMM and GEMV Kernels on Modern Heterogeneous HPC Systems", _SC24-W: Workshops of the International Conference for High Performance Computing, Networking, Storage and Analysis_, Atlanta, GA, USA, 2024, pp. 1481-1495, DOI: 10.1109/SCW63240.2024.00188.

 # Build Options
 Select the compiler you wish to use.
 Regardless of choice, `gcc` is required in order to build the `Consume.so` external library.
 ``` bash